Priyanker/FinanceBot/README.md

 # FinanceBot
 A finance chatbot developed using Microsoft Bot Framework and LUIS.
-EPAM Project

 Issues:
 1. Using the API account key instead of LUIS programmatic key.
 401 error (permission denied)
 Fix: use the starter key provided in LUIS app manage section.
 Azure keys not working to call the REST APIs.